 Another lady asked me why I don’t just stay on the airship like everybody else.
 She had her little kid with her.

 “I can’t tell you,” I said.

-“Because the answer is too good.
-Your daughter’d want to come with me, and then you’d be upset.”
+“Because your daughter’d want to come with me.
+Then you’d be upset.”

 There’s nothing wrong with living on an airship, I guess.
 All your needs are met, more or less.
 They feed you as long as you do your job.
 You get to know everybody and that’s a nice feeling.
 Seeing the kids play makes me smile.